 Over time the Health Center grew to meet the increasing demand for medical care from residents of the Great Brook Valley neighborhood and the city of Worcester in general.
 As needs were identified, staff was hired, funding obtained, new services initiated and new sites launched to better serve the diverse population of Central Massachusetts.
 This growth included the construction of a new health care facility in 1992, located across the street from the Great Brook Valley public housing complex at 19 Tacoma Street.
 This flagship medical facility grew exponentially with renovations and expansions to bring behavioral health, dental services, social services, vision services, urgent care and waiting rooms to the site.

 In 2007, Kennedy CHC purchased 631 Lincoln Street to house its community programs, nurse triage and eventually our call center.
 This facility was renovated in 2015 to accommodate a growing optometry practice in collaboration with MCPHS University.
-The organization also purchased and renovated its first stand-alone dental site in Clinton in 2000 and opened another one on Norwich Street in Worcester in 2006.
+The organization also purchased and renovated its first stand-alone dental site in Clinton in 2000.

 Once again initiated by a community coalition to address the lack of primary care for uninsured and low-income individuals, Kennedy CHC renovated a 5,000 square-foot site to house medical services in Milford at 42 Cape Ave.
 Since its opening in 2014, the site has seen tremendous growth and has received significant community support.
 Sprinkled throughout this history, Kennedy CHC has also opened up six School-based Health Clinics, five in Worcester and one in Framingham.

-In 2010, through a comprehensive strategic planning process led by current President and CEO, Antonia G. McGuire, Great Brook Valley Health Center was renamed the Edward M. Kennedy Community Health Center after the late Senator who is considered by many to be the father of community health centers.
-Today, Kennedy CHC serves over 26,000 patients a year throughout 90 communities.
-It supports three medical facilities, two optometry sties, four dental practices and six school-based health centers sites.
-A federally qualified community health center, Kennedy CHC Kennedy CHC is a state certified minority enterprise, accredited by the Joint Commission.
+In 2010, through a comprehensive strategic planning process led by former President and CEO, Antonia G. McGuire, Great Brook Valley Health Center was renamed the Edward M. Kennedy Community Health Center after the late Senator who is considered by many to be the father of community health centers.
+Today, Kennedy CHC serves over 28,000 patients a year throughout 90 communities.
+It supports three medical facilities, two optometry sties, two dental practices and six school-based health centers sites.
+A federally qualified community health center, Kennedy CHC is a state certified minority enterprise, accredited by the Joint Commission.
 It was successful in Bureau of Primary Health Care reviews and has been certified as a NCQA Patient Centered Medical Home (PCMH).